emfluencekc/wp-emfluence/readme.txt

 == Changelog ==

+= 2.1 =
+* Admins can choose to have submissions also sent to a notification email address.

 = 2.0 =
 * Contacts are added to any groups selected by the admin.
 Private groups can be selected.